 Uses in Medical Field – Platinum is used in laboratory equipment, dentistry equipment, and also has recently found use in treating cancer.
 Demand for the medical field as well as various other electrical industries also plays a significant role in determining the price of platinum per ounce.

-The spot price refers to the current price of any raw precious metal, such as the price of silver or the price of gold per troy ounce.
+The spot price refers to the current price of any raw precious metal, such as the price of silver, the price of palladium, or the price of gold per troy ounce.
 The spot price is standard worldwide, as the supply does not change regardless of the country.
 The stock market records the spot price of platinum and updates on a live basis.
 The platinum spot price is greatly influenced by the supply and demand of the metal.
 During times of economic turmoil or political instability, jumps or dips in the spot price can be significant.

 Platinum prices are volatile, so knowing about the platinum spot price will help you make a better and more informed investment.
 Bullion Exchanges alerts provide you with email notifications when the spot prices reach significant lows or highs.

 Platinum is one of the rarest precious metals available and has gained a lot of popularity in recent years due to its diverse uses in several different industries.
 Several factors make platinum an appealing commodity to investors.

 There is a huge demand for platinum in the automobile industry.
 The global growth in manufacturing has escalated the demand for metals such as platinum, hence making platinum a good opportunity for investors in the long term.

 Flexibility in investing options makes it easy to invest in platinum.
 One can buy platinum coins and bars, as well as future contracts.
 ETFs and equity options are also available.